Brenda Dara TobinPublic & Nonprofit MBA*, Concentration: Leadership & Organizational Transformation Tucson, Arizona

 It was in her next role working in a Washington DC think tank focusing on International Development, when she realized she wanted to get an MBA.
 She saw people doing amazing work, and she wanted to be able to help implement that work.

-BU Questrom’s specialized MBA programs were a huge deciding factor for Tobin who says, “I chose BU because I liked the diversity of perspectives that comes with having multiple specialized programs (Public & Nonprofit MBA, Health Sector MBA, MBA+ MS in Digital innovation) and did not want to feel like an “other” coming to school without a traditional business background.
+BU Questrom’s specialized MBA programs were a huge deciding factor for Tobin who says, “I chose BU because I liked the diversity of perspectives that comes with having multiple specialized programs (Social Impact MBA, Health Sector MBA, MBA+ MS in Digital innovation) and did not want to feel like an “other” coming to school without a traditional business background.
 I like that the smaller class size allows me to get to know all of my classmates and creates a true sense of community.
 I feel that the size of our program allows us to create lasting bonds and genuine relationships.”

 She entered her program eager to learn how to apply traditional business principals to the nonprofit sector and she found that she enjoyed the financial management and data aspects of business more than she anticipated.